Deploy a Performance Monitoring Solution

 In the section, Use the latest Couchbase Enterprise version, we touched on the topic of partitioned indexes.
 This is undoubtedly something to test if you have more significant indexes and multiple index nodes.

-Another technique for increasing performance through the architecture of indexes is to introduce extra replicas.
+Another database performance improvement technique for increasing performance through the architecture of indexes is to introduce extra replicas.
 You can add in up to 2 replicas; each replica would need to reside on a separate index node.
 This would provide three nodes to read the data from instead of just one.